callstack/haul/README.md

 ## Features

 - Replaces React Native packager to bundle your app
-- Access to full webpack ecosystem, using additonal loaders and plugins is simple
+- Access to full webpack ecosystem, using additional loaders and plugins is simple
 - Doesn't need watchman, symlinks work nicely
 - Helpful and easy to understand error messages
 - Hot Module Reloading